‘Saved by the Bell’ star Dustin Diamond dies of cancer at 44

-“Saved by the Bell” star Dustin Diamond died Monday after a three-week fight with carcinoma, according to his representative.
+“Saved by the Bell” star Dustin Diamond died Monday after a three-week fight with cancer, according to his representative.
 He was 44.

 “Dustin did not suffer.
 He did not have to lie submerged in pain.
 For that, we are grateful,” the actor’s spokesman, Roger Paul, said in a statement.

 Diamond, best known for playing Screech on the hit ’90s sitcom, was hospitalized last month in Florida and his team disclosed later that he had cancer.
+Diamond had carcinoma.

 Former co-star Mario Lopez took to Twitter to say farewell: “Dustin, you will be missed, my man.
 The fragility of this life is something never to be taken for granted.”
+Another co-star, Mark-Paul Gosselaar, called Diamond “a true comedic genius,” adding “I will miss those raw, brilliant sparks that only he was able to produce.”

 “Saved by the Bell” aired from 1989 to 1993, and its related shows included “Saved by the Bell: The College Years,” “Good Morning, Miss Bliss” and “Saved by the Bell: The New Class,” which Diamond starred in.
-A sequel was launched on Peacock last fall featuring many from the original cast, including Lopez, Elizabeth Berkley, Tiffani Thiessen and Mark-Paul Gosselaar.
+A sequel was launched on Peacock last fall featuring many from the original cast, including Gosselaar, Lopez, Elizabeth Berkley and Tiffani Thiessen.
 Diamond was not included.

 He starred in a handful of reality television series including the 5th season of “Celebrity Fit Club,” “The Weakest Link” and “Celebrity Boxing 2.”
 In December 2013, Diamond appeared on an episode of OWN’s “Where Are They Now?” and became a house member in the 12th season of “Celebrity Big Brother.”